Auto Accident Attorney in Bloomfield, New Jersey

 The residents of New Jersey rely on their vehicles to get where they need to go.
-Vehicles come in a variety of options, including cars, trucks, motorcycles, and more.
-The unfortunate reality is that New Jersey’s roads are congested and people don’t always drive as safely as they should.
-When a driver is being negligent, they may cause a motor vehicle accident to occur, which often results in serious injuries that can haunt a victim for the remainder of his or her life.
+There are various types of motor vehicles on the road, such as cars, trucks, motorcycles, and more.
+The unfortunate reality is that New Jersey’s roads are congested, and people don’t always drive as safely as they should.
+When a driver behaves negligently, he or she may cause a motor vehicle accident, which often results in serious injuries that can haunt a victim for the remainder of his or her life.
 If you have been injured in an automobile accident in Essex County or across New Jersey, it is important to consider your legal options.
-The legal team at the Law Offices of Christopher T. Howell, Esq. can guide you through each step of the personal injury claims process.
+For years, our Essex County auto accident attorney has assisted individuals who’ve been wrongly injured in auto accidents, and he is ready to put his experience to work for you.
+The Law Offices of Christopher T. Howell, Esq. is here to guide you through each step of the personal injury claims process.
 Contact our firm today to discuss your case.

 Types of Automobile Accidents

 Automobile accidents can involve any combination of vehicles.
-With so many vehicles on the busy roads of New Jersey, accidents are going to happen.
-The vast majority of automobile accidents that happen on our roads are caused by drowsy driving, driving while intoxicated, distracted driving, texting while driving, failure to yield, speeding, and failure to abide by stop signs.
+With so many vehicles on the busy roads of New Jersey, accidents are bound to happen.
+The vast majority of automobile accidents are caused by drowsy driving, driving while intoxicated, distracted driving, texting while driving, failure to yield, speeding, and failing to abide by stop signs.
 That being said, the complexity of your accident case depends heavily on the type of vehicle you were injured by.
-At the Law Offices of Christopher T. Howell, Esq., we understand that all accident cases need to be handled with individual attention.
+At the Law Offices of Christopher T. Howell, Esq., we understand that all accident cases need to be handled with individualized attention.
 Our firm has experience representing clients who have been injured in the following types of automobile accidents:

 - Car accidents

 - Uber/Lyft accidents

 - Drunk driver accidents

 - Injured passengers

 Personal Injury Protection